msminirobot/msminirobot.github.io/_pages/about.md

 ---

-I'm the Ada Lovelace Distinguished Research Fellow of the Center for Scalavle Data Analytics and Artificial Intelligence at Technische Universität Dresden, Germany.
+I'm the Ada Lovelace Distinguished Research Fellow of the Center for Scalable Data Analytics and Artificial Intelligence at Technische Universität Dresden, Germany.
 My research interests are <b>swarm robotics</b>, <b>collective systems</b>, <b>evolutionary robotics</b>, and <b>ROS 2 for robot swarms</b>.

 In 2022, I defended my doctoral dissertation titled "The Predicting Swarm: Evolving Collective Behaviors for Robot Swarms by Minimizing Surprise" at the <a href="https://www.uni-luebeck.de/">University of Lübeck (Germany)</a>.